-Are you a veteran or active member of the Armed Forces and looking to expand your education?
+Are you a veteran or active member of the Canadian Armed Forces and looking to further your career goals?

-Whether you need academic upgrading to support your military career or for a new career, we provide academic and non-academic services specifically designed for you.
+Whether you need academic upgrading to support your post-military career or further your qualifications while in the service, we can provide academic and non-academic support specifically designed to help you realize your goals.

 About the Program

-The VTE program provides academic and non-academic peer assistance to the veteran community and currently serving soldiers.
+The VTE program provides one-on-one academic and non-academic assistance to past and presently serving, military personnel.

 We provide access to all applicable support programs within Ryerson University and will work with you to help you achieve your goals.